ellie-johandes/Fiji-ROI-Particle-Counter-Macro-Script/README.md

 # Fiji-ROI-Particle-Counter-Macro-Script
 A Fiji macro script for thresholding and counting particles within defined regions of interest (ROIs).
 It also measures the area and perimeter of each ROI.

-# Currently only works on one file at a time.
-If there is a high density of particles, the final count may be lower than
+#Currently only works on one file at a time.
+If there is a high density of particles, the final count may be lower than what actually appears.

 To use:
   1) Download macro script